Key Quote

 Technique 2 — CIRCULAR NARRATIVE STRUCTURE

-The novella ends where it began — with a narratorial assessment of Scrooge — creating a circular structure that invites direct comparison.
+The novella ends where it began — with a narratorial assessment of Scrooge — creating a circular structurecircular structure — A narrative that ends where it began, creating a sense of completeness that invites direct comparison.
 The opening's 'tight-fisted hand at the grindstone' contrasts with the closing's 'good friend, good master, good man,' completing a symmetrical arc.
-This structural resolution (the conclusion of the narrative tension) satisfies the reader's desire for moral justice while reinforcing the novella's didactic purpose.
+This structural resolutionresolution — The point in a narrative where the central conflict is settled satisfies the reader's desire for moral justice while reinforcing the novella's didacticdidactic — Intended to teach or instruct, particularly in moral matters purpose.

 The final line — 'God bless Us, Every One!' — echoes Tiny Tim's earlier blessing and gives the last word to the character who represents the vulnerable poor.
 By ending with a child's voice, Dickens ensures the novella's final image is one of innocence and hope rather than adult authority — the moral compass belongs to the least powerful, not the most.